skbkontur/cement/README-faq.md

 #### 0. I can't build or clone some module, is it cement problem?
 Cement just finds your local `git` and `msbuild`, and executes commands.

-Your can always run this comands in console, without cement.
+You can always run this commands in console, without cement.

 #### 1. How to use msbuild installed in custom location?
 Fill VS150COMNTOOLS variable with your custom location: